Making the Most Out of Your First Visit to San Francisco's SOMA Neighborhood

 Relax with a Glass of Wine: Press Club (20 Yerba Buena Lane)

 When you're in the mood for a great glass of wine with dinner, you can count on Press Club to have what you need.
 If you're feeling adventurous, feel free to taste several wine offerings here.
 You can't go wrong with either choice.

-Enjoy the Great Outdoors: Yerba Buena Gardens (Mission Street and Howard Street Between Third and Fourth Streets)
+Enjoy the Great Outdoors: Yerba Buena Gardens (Mission St. and Howard St. between Third and Fourth streets)

-You can take advantage of San Francisco's fantastic weather by spending an afternoon at this local attraction.
-Though the lush green grass is definitely appealing, it's not the only reason to visit Yerba Buena Gardens.
-There are several other features in this area, including the Yerba Buena Center for the Arts, the Contemporary Jewish Museum, an ice skating rink, a bowling alley and more.
+You can take advantage of San Francisco's fantastic weather by spending an afternoon at these local attractions.
+Not only is there lush green grass at Yerba Buena Gardens, there are several other features in this area, including the Yerba Buena Center for the Arts, the Contemporary Jewish Museum, an ice skating rink, a bowling alley and more.

-Catch a Ballgame: AT&T Park (24 Willie Mays Plaza)
+Catch a Ballgame: Oracle Park (24 Willie Mays Plaza)

 Best Places to Stay

 SOMA has more than a dozen hotels from which to choose, and most are both unique and reasonably priced.